marcindulak/nd00333-capstone/README.md

   the runs in `allowed_models`.
 Models from the `RandomForest` family unbounded by `max_depth` may grow very large for this particular data set (to e.g. several hundreds Mbytes).

-The individual model runs are performed multi-threaded using all cores available on the compute instance by `max_cores_per_iteration`=-1.
+The individual model runs are performed in parallel using all cores available on the compute instance by `max_cores_per_iteration`=-1.
 The number of `max_concurrent_iterations` is set to the number of the nodes in the compute cluster.